ThatAquarel/StudyGuides/english/2023-11-20_macbeth_act_1.md

 Of his own chamber and used their very daggers,
 That they have done ’t?

- MACBETH  Who dares receive it other,
+  Who dares receive it other,
 As we shall make our griefs and clamor roar
 Upon his death?